About Bankruptcy

 You can apply to become bankrupt as a ‘debtor’ if your debts cannot be paid.
 This is Voluntary Bankruptcy.
 You should seek detailed information from a Financial Counsellor to help you determine if Voluntary Bankruptcy is right for you.

-Bankruptcy does not wipe out all debts, for example:
+Bankruptcy does not wipe out all debts.
+See the Australian Financial Security Authority (AFSA) website for further details.

-Also where debts are joint, the other party will in most cases still be pursued by the lender after you are made bankrupt.
-Where debts are secured you may be able to hang on to the asset, depending on its actual value, but will be required to continue paying the debt.
+Also, where debts are joint, the other party will, in most cases, still be pursued by the lender after you are made bankrupt.
+Where debts are secured, you may be able to keep the asset, depending on its actual value, but will be required to continue paying the debt.